-The day his wife left him was the “best day and the worst day” of his life, Jason Taylor said.
+The day his wife left him was the “best day and the worst day” of his life, said Jason Taylor.

 Taylor, pastor of Bar None Cowboy Church in Tatum, was only 28 and in the feed and cattle business, but had already gone broke three times and was strung out on methamphetamines.